THEGUY3ds/OVERHAX-FORTNITE-AIMBOT/README.md

 # OVERHAX-FORTNITE-AIMBOT
-# ▼READ BELOW FOR UPDATE▼
+# ▼READ BELOW FOR UPDATE AND HOW TO FIX ERRORS▼
 Latest version is v.0.2A check the bottom right corner (IN THE PROGRAM) for version info.

 Download the latest version if you don't have version mentioned above here Latest